brunodrugowick/notification-position-gnome-extension/README.md

 # Contributing

 - Mind the CHANGELOG.md file.
+- If only supporting a new Gnome version, there's an automation that might take care of it automatically.
-- If only supporting a new Gnome version, please match the `version` attribute to the version you're trying to support.
+    - If you still want to make a PR, please, match the `version` attribute to the version you're trying to support in `./src/metadata.json`.

 # Deployment to extensions.gnome.org